istio/istio.io/_docs/setup/kubernetes/sidecar-injection.md

 This can be changed by modifying the MutatingWebhookConfiguration in `install/kubernetes/istio-sidecar-injector-with-ca-bundle.yaml`.

-The `istio-inject` ConfigMap in the `istio-system` namespace the default injection policy and sidecar injection template.
+The `istio-sidecar-injector` ConfigMap in the `istio-system` namespace has the default injection policy and sidecar injection template.

 ##### _**policy**_